The Strength of Local Structures in Decentralized Network Formation: Large Dense Networks

-Agents still derive value from network motifs, which only depend on network structure and not on agents' types.
-In addition to this, I now assume agents' utilities depend on the distribution of types of their neighbors.
+In addition to deriving value from network motifs, which only depend on network structure and not on agents' types, I now allow agents' utilities to depend on the distribution of types of their neighbors.
 This allows us to systematically include heterogeneity in the agents, while also maintaining group-formation incentives.
 Define the unnormalized empirical distribution of agent $i$'s neighbors in network $g$ as

 Agents' utility functions now include a component $u: \Theta \times \mathbb{R}^\Theta_+ \to \mathbb{R}$, which depends on their own type and the distribution of their neighbors' types.
 With this, the utility of agent $i$ in network $g$ is determined by the motif incentives, given by Equation \eqref{eq:motif_utility}, and the value of their neighborhood: